 The process is super straightforward at takes only a couple of minutes to go through.
 Here’s how it goes:

 - Portion the product.
 If you won't use all of the leftovers in a single dish, divide them into several portions.
 If you have already planned how you're going to use the thawed sour cream, portioning is super easy.
 If not, use smaller ones so that you won't have leftovers.
-Each portion goes to its own container or cube in a muffin tin.
+Each portion goes into its own container or cube in an ice cube tray or muffin tin.

 How To Defrost Sour Cream

 When it comes to thawing sour cream, there are a couple of options.
 Let’s explore.